 "The governing body of the Commonwealth has voted "no-confidence" in triumvir Tri-Jema, she sends Dylan to get the Andromeda refitted and visit an augur, who is told to be infallible.
 This augur, dubbed Citizen Eight, aims to take Tri-Jema's place as triumvir and, according to the triumvir, remove Dylan from command of the Andromeda.
 The robots sent to the Andromeda to start pre-upgrade repairs turn against the crew, forcing Dylan and Harper to shut them down.
 Dylan must deal with Citizen Eight before he can bring down the Commonwealth from within."

-On this day in 2003, Mutant X aired "Wages of Sin."
-This served as the second episode in the program's third (and final) season, and here's the plot summary as provided by IMDB.com:
+On this day in 2003 (in the U.S.), Mutant X aired "Wages of Sin."
+Officially, this served as the second episode in the program's third (and final) season, and here's the plot summary as provided by IMDB.com:

 "The Mutant X team must stop the auction of a highly lethal substance that a number of notorious international terrorists are vying to acquire."